Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 Active Directory Guardian helps you monitor for this type of scenario at scale in two ways:

-- The first is by configuring deeper scans using SpyCloud’s IDLink identity analytics to pull back known passwords of the employee, from both work and personal accounts.
-This gives Active Directory Guardian a powerful way to automatically protect employee accounts by knowing the broader context of their password use and exposure.
+- The first is by configuring deeper scans with SpyCloud’s IDLink identity analytics to detect if an employee’s current credentials match a hidden compromise spanning their holistic identity - personal and professional, past and present.
+This gives Active Directory Guardian a powerful way to automatically protect employee accounts by knowing the broader context of their password use and exposure

 - The second way Active Directory Guardian can protect employees from shared passwords is by checking your users’ Active Directory passwords against the entire SpyCloud database at a customized frequency.
-You can easily detect if a user’s Active Directory password has ever been detected in a third-party breach, malware infection, or successful phishing attack, whether or not it was combined with their Active Directory username.
+This ensures compliance with NIST’s recommendation to prevent the use of compromised credentials by detecting if a user’s Active Directory password has ever been detected in a third-party breach, malware infection, or successful phishing attack, whether or not it was combined with their Active Directory username.

 04